pre-commit/pre-commit.com/draft_content.rst

 ------------

-At Yelp we rely heavily on pre commit hooks to find and fix common issues before changes are submitted to Code Review.
+At Yelp we rely heavily on pre commit hooks to find and fix common issues before changes are submitted for code review.
 We run our hooks before every commit to automatically point out issues like missing semicolons, whitespace problems and debug statements in code.
 Automatically fixing these issues before posting code reviews allow our code reviewer to pay attention to